wuruoyun/vue-component-lib-starter/docs/components/component-a.md

 # Component A

-This is a simple Hello Word component with a prop.
+This is a simple Hello Word component with a prop and use icon <span class="icon-heart" style="color:tomato"></span> from a font file.

 ## Example Usage